NerTzhuLz/PhoenixBot/README.md

     * posts a new host message
     * only works if the old host uses it
         * Also only if the tagged players were in the squad?
+* Add a bump command
+    * Only available if relic is getting close to timing out
+    * (Notify a host if their squad is elligible)
+    * Resets auto-delete timer
+    * Pings relics again?
 * Reaction-based joining
     * On create, make enough reactions for squads (throw error if too many)
     * On reaction
         * search for a squad message with matching ID to see if we need to care
         * Use join/leave as appropriate for the reacting user
             * IGNORE HOST
-* Role-based pinging
+* Try out role-based pinging

-### Other confirmed extra features
-* Bump command
-    * Only available if relic is getting close to timing out
-    * (Notify a host if their squad is elligible)
-    * Resets auto-delete timer
-    * Pings relics again
-* commands for admins to close all or any squad

 ## Current Commands/features
 Admin-level commands: